 Has the GoG improved its management and planning framework for the O&G sector?

-Has the GoG prepared a roadmap to develop Guyana’s O&G institutional framework, and has the DE developed a functional manual establishing its mandates, organizational scheme, budget and staff allocation defining its mandate?
+Has the GoG prepared a roadmap to develop Guyana’s O&G institutional framework, and has the DE developed a functional manual establishing its mandates, organizational structure, budget and staff allocation defining its mandate?

 Has the DE developed proper instruments and toolkits to manage the exploration and production activities of the O&G sector, developed contract models for future PSAs (Production Sharing Agreement), or a set of protocols and mechanisms for PSA contract management, a PSA economic modelling toolkit, and O&G depletion policy?

-Does the GoG have a policy framework for the sustainable electricity generation, with activities such as the development of an updated study of the Expansion of the Generation System in accordance with the vision of using indigenous resources, the preparation and approved a draft policy guideline for the diversification of the electricity generation matrix, and the adoption by GPL of a national grid code?
+Does the GoG have a policy framework for the sustainable electricity generation, with activities such as the preparation of the study of the Expansion of the Generation System in accordance with the vision of using indigenous resources, the preparation and approved a draft policy guideline for the diversification of the electricity generation matrix, and the adoption by GPL of a national grid code?

 Existing knowledge (previous evaluations, ex-ante economic analysis)